llmm78/DSM050-Midterm---Exercise-and-Menstrual-Pain-An-Exploratory-Data-Analysis/README.md

 This project performs an exploratory data analysis (EDA) on the mcPHASES dataset.
 Specifically, this analysis aims at assessing the relationship between exercise and self-report physical and mood symptoms.

 ## Data Access
-The **dataset**c used in this project is publicly available from the mcPHASES study.
+The **dataset** used in this project is publicly available from the mcPHASES study.
 However, **cannot be hosted directly in this repository**, due to licensing restrictions!

 In PhysioNet Credentialed Health Data Use Agreement 1.5.0 it is stated that: "If I am granted access to the database:...I will not share access to PhysioNet restricted data with anyone else."